textbook/cyf-library/README.md

 The repository is set up so that most Yarn commands will work correctly from the root.
 The following are currently available:

+  - `yar add:client`: add a new dependency to the React app.

   - `yarn install:all`: runs installation for the root Express app then switches to `client/` and installs there too.